Pretend

 3. The Library Menu

-Select Import File from the library menu, lower left in the library, to open the browser.
+Select Import File from the library menu, lower left in the library, to open a file browser.
 You can then import media into the selected story group.

 4. Import button in Library